e-ditiones/ODD17/README.md

 Some examples are available in the folder [Examples](https://github.com/e-ditiones/ODD17/tree/master/Examples).

 Each file is named according to its content : `Identifier.xml` matches the header of the file and `Identifier_Level-of-encoding.xml` matches the text.
-For example, `EXP_0001-1.xml` matches with the text (as *transcription*) wich has the identifier `EXP_0001` at level 1.
+For example, `EXP_0001-1.xml` matches with the text (as *transcription*) which has the identifier `EXP_0001` at level 1.

 **Please note that we are still working on the best way to form a complete file.**